jimdel/jamesdelay.dev/README.md

 ### Immediate

 - [] Fix email validation and button enabling/disabling
+- [] Change `react-typing-effect` to another module, not compatible with Netlify build
 - [] Create a responsive navigation
 - [] Create an overlay for projects that links to GitHub README.md